A/N: One important announcement at the end!

 That is, until three figures approached.

 At a close range, they could make out the image of Kakuzu and Yakushi Kabuto.
-Kakuzu they had never met before, and he looked far different than what he had donned in the past.
-But what really caught their attention was the figure in the center.
+Kakuzu they had never met before, and Kakuzu looked far different than what he had donned in the past—but what really caught their attention was the figure in the center.
 Whoever it could be was shorter than the two of them with a thick cloak wrapped around their shoulders and a hood pulled over their head, the shadow shielding all facial features.

 Nearly everyone had at least heard something about the Akatsuki.
 Uchiha Itachi and Hidan had been spotted around the village so many times now that the shinobi were starting to get used to them.
 The council had been angered greatly, yes, but nothing was done because of how fragile diplomatic relations already were.